How to do Pitching for PR

 3) Find Content Ideas

-Now that you’ve narrowed down to your goal and considered what the journalists are looking for, you now have to come up with unique ideas.
+Now that you’ve narrowed it down to your goal and considered what the journalists are looking for, you now have to come up with unique ideas.
 This can be done in the following ways:

 - Borrowing ideas

 You can separate the publications into two;

 - Mid-tier publications – Mid-tier publications borrow some cues from the top-tier publications but have a niche audience.
 For example, BGR, The Verge, Dezeen, Android Central, ArchDaily, etc.

 - Low-tier publications – These usually keep up with what bigger sites are writing about.
 Larger sites will also occasionally republish content from smaller publications.
 Ultimately, mid-tier publications are the best ones to target with your pitching.

 - Figure out what people are already linking to

 You can come up with ideas by checking what people are already linking to.
 An excellent tool for this is Ahrefs’ Content Explorer.
 It functions like Buzzsumo, except it takes into account the total number of links to each site featured.

 4) Analyze Your Content Creation Capabilities

 Take some time to analyze your content creation capabilities.
-These capabilities can be measured using five variables.
+You can measure these capabilities using five variables.

 - Design – Take stock of your design resources.
-Take into considerations in-house talent as well as external resources such as freelancers and agencies.
+Take into consideration in-house talent as well as external resources such as freelancers and agencies.
 In both cases check for availability.

-- Copyrighting- Find out if you have a writing talent to create the kind of content you wish to create.
+- Copyrighting – Find out if you have the writing talent to create the kind of content you wish to create.

 - Development – One also has to have in-house developers to build the short projects instead of hiring more external developers since that may be more expensive.

-- PR/Outreach- One should build their own network of journalists to pitch to, to reduce the difficulties of getting linked with the large publishers.
+- PR/Outreach – One should build their own network of journalists to pitch to, so that one can reduce the difficulties of getting linked with the large publishers.

 Tips for coming up with Content Ideas